GavinBremmer/developing-software-intro-final/src/calculator/readme.md

 # calcHouseMaterials ( name:string , width:number , length:number , units:boolean )

-This function takes a name, width, length and units and outputs them to the console.
+This function takes a name, width, length and units and returns a House object with name, width and length populated.

 ## Parameters